kaihowl/vim-indent-sentence/README.md

 A simple addition to vim to indent sentences in tex files

-Each sentence (ending in either full-stop, question mark, semicolon, or exclamation mark) is put on its own line.
+Each sentence (ending in either full-stop, question mark, colon, semicolon, or exclamation mark) is put on its own line.
 Sentences are wrapped according to ```textwidth```.
 Wrapped lines are indented according to ```shiftwidth```.